teknologi-umum/blog/content/the-basics-of-go.md

   //
   // Well, you can also do directly fmt.Println(<-c)
-  // but that would confuse you. result := <-c fmt.Println(result) result = <-c
+  // but that would confuse you.
+  //
+  // This blocks the main thread until there is a value
+  // received by the channel.
+  result := <-c
+  fmt.Println(result)
+  result = <-c